| |

 START WITH A BASE OF GREENS

 These can be cooked or raw.
 If you tend to notice bloating after eating raw veggies, try cooking most of your produce instead.
-Options include: spinach, arugula, romain lettuce, kale, Swiss chard, Mustard greens, and bok choy.
+Options include: spinach, arugula, romaine lettuce, kale, Swiss chard, Mustard greens, and bok choy.
 Consider at least 2-3 cups of greens.

 ADD non-starchy veggies